TheBacktester/strategy/index.md

 * Trades higher amounts, but has no Stoploss.
 The monthly returns are consequently higher, but the entire account can crash, which happend 5 times in the last 7 years.
 * How to use the strategy: Make an initial deposit and withdrawal either at the end of each month or at the end of each quarter (every 3 months) for a slight use of compound interest.
-* Even tough the entire account can crash, there is a highly positive return (+2850% in 7 years).
+* Even though the entire account can crash, there is a highly positive return (+2850% in 7 years).
 You just have to refund your account with you initial deposit, after a crash.
 The withdrawals secure your money.